 Diwali

-In 2023, Diwali will be celebrated on November 13.
-Also known as Deepavali, is an Indian Festival of Lights celebrated for five days during the Hindu month of Kartika, which usually falls in either October or November of the Gregorian calendar.
+In 2024, Diwali will be celebrated on October 31.
+Also known as Deepawali, is the Indian Festival of Lights celebrated for five days during the Hindu month of Kartika, which usually falls in either October or November of the Gregorian calendar.

 The festival is observed by people who practice Hinduism, but Jains, Buddhists, and Sikhs also have their Diwali traditions.
 It commemorates the victory of light over darkness.

-Diwali is not a public holiday so schools and businesses remain open.
+Diwali is not a public holiday so schools and businesses remain open in the United States, United Kingdom and Canada.

 woman holding a light